If you think you or somebody else is experiencing testicular torsion, go to the nearest emergency department immediately.

-Testicular torsion happens when a testicle rotates, twisting the spermatic cord, where the main blood vessel carrying blood to the scrotum is located.
+Testicular torsion happens when a testicle rotates and twists the spermatic cord, which carries blood to the testicle.
 The twisting (or torsion) blocks the flow of blood to the testicle.

 Testicular torsion causes sudden pain and swelling in the scrotum or lower abdomen.
 This is an emergency situation — if left untreated, the condition can lead to a permanently damaged or dead testicle which must then be removed.